4383/4383.github.io/_posts/2019-2-5-prepare-environment-to-use-red-hat-infrared.markdown

 Now your environment is ready for use you need to configure laptop to use infrared.

-I suppose your laptop use fedora 29.
+I suppose your machine use fedora 29.

 First start by installing dependencies:
 ```shell